naisarg14/cancer-miRNA/README.md

 - mlp_analysis.py – Analyzes MLP model performance using various general metrics.
 - mlp_shap.py – Computes and visualizes SHAP summary and heatmap plots for MLP feature importance.
 - mlp_auc.py – Computes and visualizes the AUC (Area Under Curve) for MLP model predictions.
+- venn.py - Generates Venn Diagrams for the given selected features .txt files
+- heatmap.py - Generated a heatmap for the given data file using seaborn

+## Other Scripts
+- batch_correction.py - Uses pycombat to perform batch correction on the given data matrix
+- extract_from_file.py - Extracts the expression data from individual sample files and generates a csv file